COVID-19 Vaccines Use Different Attack Modes

 Hijacking the Code: Messenger RNA

 Another type of vaccine opts for a protective fat bubble.
 These types of vaccines are called genetic vaccines because they carry DNA or RNA.
 Some COVID-19 vaccines use messenger RNA to trick human cells into making proteins from the SARS-CoV-2 spike.
-Because messenger RNA is fragile, the lipid layer acts as a sort of cell member, protecting the genetic material until it gets into a cell.
+Because messenger RNA is fragile, the lipid layer acts as a sort of cell membrane, protecting the genetic material until it gets into a cell.
 Once in the cell, messenger RNA directs the cell to make the SARS-CoV-2 spike protein, which leads to an immune response.

 While genetic vaccines for COVID-19 are the first of their kind, this technology has been investigated for 30 years.
 During that period, mRNA vaccines have been investigated in animal models of other infectious diseases and cancer.